 Stay Informed and Take Action!

 You can easily sign up to receive our advocacy alerts on issues that are important to the disabilities community, find your district, your legislator, and also send emails to your legislator through our Advocacy Alert Portal.

-Your involvement makes a difference!
+Your involvement and your voice make a difference!
 We will keep you informed on relevant legislative matters that affect the people we support as well as the direct support professionals who provide that care.

 For more information contact Mary Gaasch at 952-277-2427 or MaryG@hammer.org

-You can advocate for Hammer and the individuals we support by making phone calls to your representative, sending emails, and letters, or joining us for Disability Day at the Capitol.
+Advocate for the people we support by making phone calls to your representative, sending emails, and letters, and/or joining us at Disability Day at the Capitol.
 We also have partnerships with ARRM, Arc, This Is Medicaid, and many other national and state advocacy groups.
-Sign up to receive advocacy alerts to stay informed.

 Join Us.
 Your Voice Matters!

-We know that when our staff, volunteers, board members, and families come together, we are a powerful force to advocate for change.
-Together, we can impact legislation that improves the lives of the people we serve as well as the broader disability community.
+We know that when our staff, volunteers, board members, families, and community partners come together, we are a powerful force to advocate for change.
+Together, we can impact legislation that improves the lives of the people we support, as well as the broader disability community.

-Hammer’s advocacy efforts aim to bring together our main stakeholder groups to support and bring change that improves the lives of the people we serve.
-Groups include families, friends, staff, volunteers, and self-advocates, who are the people served by Hammer.
-We all must advocate for individuals with disabilities, because each person has the right to receive quality services to live life to its fullest.
+Our advocacy efforts aim to bring together our main stakeholder groups (including self- advocates) to support and bring change that improves the lives of the people we support.
+We all must advocate for people with disabilities because they have the right to receive quality services to maintain their dignity to live their best life.

 Self-Advocacy: Zaimah’s Story